A friend and I climbed to the top of the Pensacola Lighthouse. Yet, somehow, even this seemingly tame activity took a terrifying turn.

 For me, heading down is easy.
 We no longer are subject to hanging off the edge of the staircase.
-For Lindsey, it’s just as difficult as before.
+For her, it’s just as difficult as before.

 I am in a hurry to get back to the safe ground.
-I take the steps by two, and soon, I’m out of Lindsey’s sight.
+I take the steps by two, and soon, I’m out of my friend’s sight.

 “I’m right here!”
 I yell as I continue running down the stairs.
 “Don’t worry!”

 I hear her call again.
 This time, her voice is much farther away, but I’m not heading back up that death trap.

 When I get to the last few steps, just above the ground, I feel brave again.
 I call back to my friend reassuringly, “We’re almost there!”
 I don’t even see her anymore.

 We make it down safely, grab our flip-flops, and hit the road.

 At least the views were nice.